Updated August 13, 2020

 What Does a Real Estate Developer Do?

 In the planning phase, a real estate developer is responsible for finding land or locating property.
-Architectural plans will need to be drafted up, both for new building projects and renovating existing property.
-Permits will need to be secured so the project can move forward without a hitch.
+Architectural plans will need to be drafted up, both for new building projects or for renovating an existing property.
+Then permits need to be pulled so the project can move forward.

 In the financing phase, a real estate developer will need to lock down some funding.
 They may be putting in their own funds.
 They may search for funding from other sources, such as real estate investors.
 These investors might be within their professional network or even total strangers.
 Of course, a good lawyer should draft up a contract and create some legal scaffolding that protects everyone’s interests.